 The one catch with Fox Soccer 2Go is that it is restricted to US residents.
 Thankfully, those currently outside of the US can also watch Fox Soccer 2Go by using a VPN.
 More on that below!

 Sling TV is a popular cord-cutting service that gives access to Fox Sports 1 and Fox Sports 2.
 With all Champions League games being broadcast on these Fox Sports channels, Sling TV is another excellent way to catch all the action online.

+There is a seven-day free trial available that should let you stream the games for free!
 Sling TV also enjoys awesome compatibility with a number of devices, with Roku, Xbox One, Chromecast, Android, and iOS all supported.